gryphonshafer/Config-App/README.md

         change => { some => { conf => 1138 } }
     });

+# LIBRARY DIRECTORY INJECTION

+By default, the call to use the library will result in the "lib" subdirectory from the found root directory being unshifted to @INC. You can also stipulate a directory alternative from "lib" in the use line.

+    use Config::App;        # add "root_dir/lib"  to @INC
+    use Config::App 'lib2'; # add "root_dir/lib2" to @INC

+To skip this behavior, do this:

+    use Config::App ();

 # DIRECT DEPENDENCIES

 [URI](https://metacpan.org/pod/URI), [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent), [Carp](https://metacpan.org/pod/Carp), [FindBin](https://metacpan.org/pod/FindBin), [JSON::XS](https://metacpan.org/pod/JSON::XS), [YAML::XS](https://metacpan.org/pod/YAML::XS), [POSIX](https://metacpan.org/pod/POSIX).